jervisfm/WordSuggest/README.md

 possible candidates.

 ## Algorithm
-Algoritm for program is kept simple to simplify implementation.
+Algorithm for program is kept simple to simplify implementation.
 Essentially, there are three steps involved.

 1. Find all words in an input dataset